Manuel-GG-89/serverless-cqrs-es-core/README.md

 This is just a prof of concept in EARLY... early state. and, yes.. for the time being, fully coupled to the AWS platform.

-note: The first sketches and proofs of concepts were developed in Typescript/Python...
+note 1: The first sketches and proofs of concepts were developed in Typescript/Python...
       ...now rewriting same things in Rust (just the functions) note 2: Front-end servers are cont considered on this project yet..
-(But some serverless Node like framework hosted on Cloudflare will be considered in the future.
+(But some serverless Node like framework hosted on Cloudflare will be considered in the future. note 3: The next proyect: To decopule from AWS, try the same goal with other lowcost cloud providers like Cloudflare.

 Objetive:
   - To achive the most simple and lowcost way to mount a Serverless, Event Driven, Event Sourced CQRS core service on AWS